MPolkas/BlaVar/README.md

 is NOT yet publically available here, and reasonable requests have to be made to the authors for obtaining the code__

-Here are the specific scripts for data-analysis of the time-dependent one-zone leptonic analysis.
+Here are the specific scripts for data-analysis of the time-dependent one-zone leptonic modelling.

 -------------------------------------------------------------------------------------------------------
 Caution!